rakesh018/Receipt-Rocket/README.md

 There are several potential avenues for future development and improvement:

-- **Accurate Text Recognition:** Increase the accuracy of text recognition from receipts usint Tesseract library.
+- **Accurate Text Recognition:** Increase the accuracy of text recognition from receipts by utilizing mixture of OCR techniques such as OCR.

 These areas represent opportunities to advance the current implementation and enhance its practical utility.